ekohe/GL-CoreAI/README.md

 # GL CoreAI

+**GL CoreAI** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.

+---

 The AI architecture includes a custom Chrome extension that summarizes GitLab issues.

 This simplifies onboarding by providing detailed summaries of complex issues, allowing users to quickly understand an issue without navigating long histories.

-**GL CoreAI** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.
+---

+### Features

+- AI Summarize of GitLab Issues (done)
+- Code Suggestions in Merge Requests (coming soon)

 ### API intergrations